► Mercedes’ second EV

 ► Based on the GLA

-The Mercedes EQA is the second EV from Stuttgart, and aims to offer a cheaper way into the brand’s quickly expanding EQ range.
-Priced at £40,000, the EQA undercuts a lot of the competition – but it needs to make an impact.
+The Mercedes EQA is the second EV from Stuttgart, and is currently the least expensive way into the brand’s quickly expanding EQ range.
+Priced from around £40,000, the EQA undercuts a lot of the competition – but it needs to make an impact – especially now the Audi Q4 E-Tron is now on the market, and unlike the Mercedes, is based on a bespoke EV platform, and offers a 300-plus mile range.

 Best electric SUVs